learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 catcat

 # extract whole words only if NOT preceded by : or -
-# and not followed by - or end of line
+# and not followed by - or the end of line
 $ echo 'fig:cart<apple-rest;tea' | grep -woP '(?<![:-])\w+(?!-|$)'
 fig
 ```